Tramp (nightclub)

 Tramp is a private, members-only nightclub located on Jermyn Street in central London, England.
 It was founded in 1969 by Johnny Gold, Bill Ofner and Oscar Lerman.
 The club built a reputation for discretion, banning photography and gossip writers from inside, and is popular with celebrities.
+Currently under the ownership of Luca Maggiora, an Italian hospitality entrepreneur, the club reopened in September 2024.